explosion/curated-transformers/docs/source/encoders.rst

 -----------

 Each encoder type provides a ``from_hf_hub`` function that will load a model from Hugging Face Hub.
-If you want to load a encoder without committing to a specific encoder type, you can use the :class:`~.auto_model.AutoEncoder` class.
+If you want to load an encoder without committing to a specific encoder type, you can use the :class:`~.auto_model.AutoEncoder` class.
 This class also provides a ``from_hf_hub`` method but will try to infer the correct type automatically.